-The pilot, Jimmy Leeward, held a commercial pilot certificate with single and multiple-engine ratings, an instrument aircraft certificate, a rotorcraft-helicopter certificate, and a glider certificate.
+The pilot, Jimmy Leeward, held a commercial pilot certificate with single and multiple-engine ratings, an instrument aircraft certificate, a rotorcraft helicopter certificate, and a glider certificate.
 He was rated for many types of airplanes, including experimental aircraft.
-His application for the races listed his total flight time at over 13,000 hours with 2,700 flight hours in “The Galloping Ghost.”
+His application for the races listed his total flight time at over 13,000 hours, with 2,700 flight hours in “The Galloping Ghost.”

-The National Transportation Safety Board (NTSB) determined that the probable cause of the crash was a combination of worn aircraft bolts and speed.
+The National Transportation Safety Board (NTSB) determined that the crash’s probable cause was a combination of worn aircraft bolts and speed.
 Several lock nuts on the left trim tab, a portion of the airplane’s tail, were extremely worn.
-Investigators estimated they might not have been replaced for twenty-five years or more.
+Investigators estimated they might not have been replaced for 25 years or more.
 The worn nuts allowed screws to loosen at some time in the past.
-While this slight loosening did not present an immediate problem, when pilot Leeward pushed the plane to the limits of its top speed, the trim tabs vibrated, causing the plane to pitch up drastically.
+While this slight loosening did not present an immediate problem, when Leeward pushed the plane to the limits of its top speed, the trim tabs vibrated, causing the plane to pitch up drastically.
 It is estimated that this pitch occurred at 17 G forces, incapacitating Leeward.
 The plane then rolled and crashed into the box seating area.
 The NTSB recommended seven changes to future air races, including changing the course design and layout of racecourses further away from spectators, pre-race inspections, and airworthiness aircraft modifications.

 Date of Incident

 September 16, 2011